List of Suggested Projects for GSoC 2025

 • Level of Difficulty: Medium

-This project involves numerous small enhancements and bug fixes to MAVProxy’s AI chat module (see blog here) including:
+This project involves re-implementing the MAVProxy’s AI chat module (see blog here) to run as a WebTool

-Most of the development can be completed using the SITL simulator and any OpenAI usage costs will be covered.
-Funding for an autopilot and frame will be provided if required.
+Most of the development can be completed using the SITL simulator and any OpenAI or Google Gemini usage costs will be covered

 • Level of Difficulty: Medium